Why is my ductwork making loud noise

 HVAC

-The answer to 'why is my ductwork making loud noise' is that there are several common causes, including loose fittings, obstructed airflow, and duct vibration.
-Loud noises coming from your ductwork can indicate an underlying issue that requires attention.
+The answer to 'why is my ductwork making loud noise' is that there are several common causes, including air leaks, loose connections, and obstructions.
+Loud noises from the ductwork can indicate a problem that needs to be addressed to maintain proper airflow and efficiency in your HVAC system.

 Sources